-- maintained confidentially
+- o maintained confidentially

-- not misused
+- o not misused

-- not improperly disseminated
+- o not improperly disseminated

 BRHP must destroy the record once the purpose for which BRHP requested the record is accomplished.

 However, BRHP must retain a record of the screening, including the type of screening and the date performed.